Comparing Legal Cultures in Europe

 At the end of this course, you should be able to:

-- identify the main structural elements and the subcategories of the legal cultural model taught at the course
+- identify the main structural elements and the subcategories of the legal cultural model

 - apply the legal cultural model in order to identify similarities and differences in legal cultures in Europe and by doing so